roshan076/My-Portfolio/JavaScript-Algorithm-and-Data-Structures/README.md

 ### 8. Date Formatter
 The [`Date Formatter`](./08.Date-Formatter/index.html) project is a simple web-based date formatter that displays the current date in different formats based on the selected dropdown option.
 Users can switch between various date formats, including day-month-year, year-month-day, and month-day-year with time.

+### 9. Football Team Cards
+The [`Football Team Cards`](./09.Football-Team-Cards/index.html) project displays details about Argentina's 1986 World Cup-winning football team, including player cards that feature their names, positions, numbers, and nicknames.
+Users can filter players based on their roles or nicknames using a dropdown menu.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.